TouK/nussknacker/Quickstart.md

 * Click 'Create new process' button - name it 'DetectLargeTransactions'
 * You'll see empty diagram
 * Click 'Import' on right panel and upload 'testData/DetectLargeTransactions.json'
+    * This process reads transactions data from Kafka, filter only those with amount greater than some value and writes filtered events back to Kafka.
+These events are read by Logstash and send to Elasticsearch for further analytics
+    * Double click on nodes to see process logic
 * Click 'Save'
+* You have just created your first process!

 ![Adding process](img/quickstart/createProcess.gif)

 ## Test process with data
 * Click 'Deploy' on right panel
-* Verify on Flink GUI at http://localhost:8081/flink that your process is running
+* Verify on Flink GUI at http://localhost:8081/flink/ that your process is running
-* Run ./testData/sendTestTransactions.sh script a few times to generate some data (first run may end with error from Kafka - don't worry about it)
+* Run ./testData/sendTestTransactions.sh script a few times to generate some data (first run may end with error from Kafka - don't worry about it).
+Script will send some json data to "transactions" Kafka topic.
-* Go to Metrics tab on Nussknacker main panel - you should see changed metrics
+* Go to Metrics tab on Nussknacker main panel - you should see changed metrics.
+Your process just processed data from Kafka and saved filtered results!

 ![Deploy](img/quickstart/deployAndMetrics.gif)

 ## See results in Kibana

-* Go to Search tab on Nussknacker main panel
+* To see Kibana go to Search tab on Nussknacker main panel
   * Define processedevents* as default index pattern
   * You will see filtered events

 ![Search events](img/quickstart/searchInKibana.gif)

 ## Test your process in sandbox environment
-* Clink 'generate' button in right panel of application (assuming you have already some test data on kafka)
+* Clink 'generate' button in right panel of application (assuming you have already some test data on Kafka)
   * Latest records from Kafka will be downloaded to file
 * Click 'from file' button and upload file generated in last step
 * After a while you will see test results - how many records passed filters, and what where variables values